-In connection with the IPO, including the partial exercise by the underwriters of their over-allotment option, we received total net proceeds of \$01.1 million from the issuance of 40.6 million shares of the Company's common stock during the year ended December 31, 2021.
+In connection with the IPO, including the partial exercise by the underwriters of their over-allotment option, we received total net proceeds of \$01.1 million from the issuance of 40.6 million shares of the Company's common stock.
 For more information on these sales of the Company's common stock, see Note 1, Nature of Business and Basis of Presentation.